Disrepair doesn’t have to mean despair!

 If you don’t, you could find yourself paying out thousands - not to your tenant, but in legal costs to their solicitors.
 If liability is admitted, you are also liable for the other side’s ‘reasonable’ legal costs.
 Sadly, they are rarely reasonable but challenging them simply increases the cost to you.

-We tell our RP clients at once whether we think the claim against them has legs.
+We tell our registered provider clients at once whether we think the claim against them has legs.
 If there is any merit in it, we will negotiate settlement swiftly before legal fees reach astronomical heights.

 Make sure your business recognises a disrepair letter of claim and that it is referred to the right person as soon as it arrives, before it travels round your entire organisation.

-Then pass it to your solicitors, and they will get you out of what could otherwise become a very big and very costly hole!
+Then pass it to your property dispute solicitors, and they will get you out of what could otherwise become a very big and very costly hole!

 As a landlord, you have obligations under S11 of the Housing Act 1987 to keep your property in good repair.
 In particular, you are responsible for: